JBurrellIRL/ProjectFour/README.md

 - The user receives browser messages to confirm that they've posted a comment, edited a comment and/or deleted a comment.
 - If a logged-out user obtains the direct URL to the page to edit a comment, they're redirected to the "Sign In" screen.
-- If they then log in under a different username, they receive a "403 Forbidden" browser message.
+- If they then log in under a different username, they receive a "403 Forbidden" browser message as they are not permitted to access that content.

 ### Contact page